 28% Midterm #1 (135 minutes): Thurs Feb 7 during class time (surname A-K in MS 2170, surname L-Z in MS 3154; see solutions)

 28% Midterm #2 (135 minutes): Thurs Mar 21 during class time (in BA 1160 and HA 403)

 44% Final Exam (three hours): some time during April 6-30, to be announced later

 Notes: On all tests and exams, BRING YOUR STUDENT CARD, and DO NOT SIT NEXT TO ANYONE THAT YOU KNOW, and NO AIDS ALLOWED (not even calculators).
+The tests will cover all lecture material up to that time.
 See also the various student services and academic resources available.
-And, even if there are no graded homework assignments, you are still strongly encouraged to attempt the practice problems in the lecture notes and supplementary readings to learn the material well and prepare well for the tests and exam.
+Although there are no graded homework assignments, you are still strongly encouraged to attempt the practice problems in the lecture notes and supplementary readings, to learn the material well and prepare well for the tests and exam.

 Supplementary Readings: There is no required textbook.
 The instructor will post his rough lecture notes on this course web page after each lecture.
 In addition, the following books (among others) may be useful for further reading:

 Regrading policy: Regrading requests should only be made for genuine grading errors, and should be initiated by writing or typing a complete explanation of your concern (together with your full name, student number, e-mail address, and telephone number) on a separate piece of paper, and giving this together with your original unaltered test/homework paper to the instructor within one week of when the graded work was first available.
 Warning: your mark may end up going down rather than up.
 (Note: for the final exam, a different Faculty-wide process should be followed instead.)